trenthuber/cbs/README.md

 ## Detailed usage

 The advantage of making a library that only builds C projects is that it can be made dead simple.
-The build system itself just needs a way of executing build files recursively, and each build file just needs to compile and link C code. cbs uses three simple functions accordingly: `build()` for recursion, `compile()` for compiling, and `load()` for linking.
+The build system itself just needs a way of executing build files recursively, and each build file just needs to compile and link C code.
+Three simple functions have been defined accordingly: `build()` for recursion, `compile()` for compiling, and `load()` for linking.

 ### Recurring build files